Program overview

 Career Options

-• Social Worker: Support individuals and families in overcoming challenges and improving their well-being.
+• Social Worker: Support individuals and communities in overcoming challenges, utilizing strong communication skills to advocate for clients.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.